What is Autism?

 Occupational Therapists use a variety of theories and treatment approaches which include developmental and learning theory, model of occupational performance, sensory integration, and play therapy.
 The choice of therapeutic methods depends upon the specific needs of the child and the Occupational Therapist may choose to employ a combination of approaches to meet those specific needs.
 In most cases, treatment is provided in a one-to-one setting.
 Group therapy is recommended for a child whose issues are more in the areas of social-emotional adjustments and interaction.
 Here the therapy will focus on socialization skills such as sharing things and ideas, eye contact while interacting, body language, following rules in a game, competitiveness, following a leader, decision making etc

 Occupational Therapy plays an important role in overall program planning as a member of the interdisciplinary team providing consultation or direct services.
 Areas of focus include: posture and movement, bilateral skills, fine motor skills, preschool / school skills, self-help skills and sensory issues.

 The current role of psychologists and behavior specialists as interventionists in the education of young children with autistic spectrum disorders most often involves assessment, consultation, and development of intervention strategies.
-Psychologists and behavior specialists are often involved in providing functional analyses of problem behaviors; designing behavioral interventions; providing cognitive, adaptive, and social assessments; guiding the educational curriculum in these areas; and consulting with the rest of the educational team about educational strategies and interventions.
+Psychologists and behaviour specialists are often involved in providing functional analysis of problem behaviours; designing behavioral interventions; providing cognitive, adaptive, and social assessments; guiding the educational curriculum in these areas; and consulting with the rest of the educational team about educational strategies and interventions.
 Psychologists and behavior specialists are often involved in parent training and support as well.

 Psychologists, speech language therapists and occupational therapists are sometimes involved in carrying out social skills groups, generally for older school age children to help cope in the mainstream school environment.